Trump's Approval Hits New High, But A Rally-Around-The-Flag Effect Is Small

 The invasion lasted through December, and from October to December, Reagan went from 45% to 54% approval, according to Gallup.

 Reagan started 1983 with just a 35% approval rating.
 He started 1984 with a majority approving of the job he was doing.
-He coasted to re-election that year winning every single state except Minnesota, along with Washington, D.C.
+He coasted to reelection that year, winning every single state except Minnesota, along with Washington, D.C.

 - Carter and the surprising case of the Iran hostage crisis